goauthentik/authentik/docs/integrations/services/vmware-vcenter/index.md

 ### Step 1

 Under *Property Mappings*, create a *Scope Mapping*.
-Give it a name like "OIDC-Scope-VMware-vSphere".
+Give it a name like "OIDC-Scope-VMware-vCenter".
 Set the scope name to `openid` and the expression to the following

 ```python
 return {